aaltingashi/Flower-Shop/README.md

 # Flower-Shop
-eComerce Project for selling Flowers Online, this is a Project on University
+eCommerce Project for selling Flowers Online, this is a Project on University.